allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 - the tree is shallower (two levels instead of three)
 - it still has a lot of space for new values without growing further

-The query performed on such index looks like that:
+The query performed on such index looks as follows:

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/tree-with-3-values-query.webp"
 alt="A query performed on a tree with three values in a single node"/>